soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 The goal is not a complete data model.
 What matters is a **small, consistent, and justifiable model draft** that can later be expanded and technically implemented.

+> We begin with a short activation activity using a concrete collection object.
+After the conceptual inputs, we return to the same example and develop a small, consistent, and justified model sketch.
+>
+> Our shared example is The Legend of Zelda: A Link to the Past.

 ---

 ## Prerequisites

 **No prior knowledge of ontologies, RDF, OWL, CIDOC CRM, or WissKI** is required.

-Helpful prerequisites include:

-- experience with collection, object, or research data,
-- an example object from the participant’s own collection or research,
+Experience with collection, object, or research data is helpful.
+If possible, bring an example object or research question from your own field.
-- typical research questions or documentation requirements from the participant’s own field of work.

 ---